 How to use prepositions in IELTS writing task 1 academic.

-It is very important to get prepositions right in this part of the exam.
-I often see prepositions mistakes when I am marking task 1 reports and this is a particular issue when describing dynamic data.
+It is very important to get prepositions right when describing charts and statistics.
+I often see mistakes with prepositions when I mark task 1 reports and this is a particular issue when describing dynamic data.

 Grammar accounts for 25% of your marks in IELTS writing.
 If the data is reported inaccurately in academic task 1 you could also lose marks in task response.